Georgia Tax Deed Sales: What Does a Redeemable Deed Mean?

 In “Georgia Tax Deed Sales: What Does a Redeemable Deed Mean?”
 Ted Thomas explains that Georgia tax deed sales are an unusual hybrid and how they work.

-At Georgia tax deed sales you either get at least a 20% return on your investment, or you get the property.
+At Georgia tax deed sales you either get at least a 20% return on your investment, or you get real property.

 During the first year, whether the homeowner pays on day 1 or day 365, you get all your money back plus 20%.
 If you wait until day 366, you could get 30%.
 Or if you wait for another year after that to foreclose, you could get 40%.

-If the homeowner doesn’t pay, then you get the property.
+If the property owner doesn’t pay, then you get the property.

-Georgia tax deed sales are different from regular tax deed sales because the homeowner is given a redemption period, so you don’t get possession of the property immediately.
+Georgia tax deed sales are different from regular tax deed sales because the homeowner’s legal rights include the right of redemption.
+Therefore, the property owner is given a redemption period, so you don’t get possession of the property immediately.

 Nobody offers more support than Ted, who is the only one with a complete support system.